how to start seeds: 18 confidence-building tips

 4. Cleanliness counts.
 When re-using flats, trays, cells, and pots, wash with a dilute bleach solution (1:10 bleach:water) or at least hot, soapy water, if you wish to skip the bleach.

 5. Do pre-moisten the mix before putting in flats or cells, so it’s barely moist and no longer powdery dust.
 As I said: barely moist, just to take the edge off; not sodden!
-Trick: If working indoors, I just run water from the kitchen-sink sprayer into the bag; massage and turn the bag to distribute; then repeat a few times.
+Trick: If working indoors, I just run water from the kitchen-sink sprayer into the plastic soil bag ahead of time; massage and turn the bag to distribute; then repeat a few times.

 6. Do use bottom heat, from a germinating mat, and a dome lid or plastic wrap to create a “germination chamber” of around 70F…

 7. …but don’t leave the mat plugged in, or the lid on, once the plants have emerged.
-Seedlings generally don’t like it as warm, or moist, as seeds trying to sprout.
+Seedlings generally don’t like it as warm, or moist, as seeds trying to sprout do.

 8. Don’t let seeds dry out before they germinate (a recipe for death!)…